-The states and the second prize of the Green Sustainable Chemistry Challenge.
-Her project "Eco-restoration of crude oil-polludel alren in Niegra' demonstration how organic muchines such as grade fertilizers and aximal excerte can be used to degrade hydrocarbons, cleanin up the soils heavily contaminated by dacades of oil spills.
-Three years later, caught up with Dr. Chikere to learn about her research journey.
+In 2017, Chioma Blaise Chikerre was awarded the second prize of the Green Sustainable Chemistry Challenge.
+Her project "Eco-restoration of crude oilpolitived land in Nigeria" demonstrated hew organic nutrients such as garder fertilizers and arimal excrete can be used to desgrade hydrocarbons, cleanin up the soils heavily contaminated by decedes of oil split.
+Three years later, cought up with Dr. Chikere to lawn about her research journey.